October 15, 2018, Israel

 Moshe teaching IKI ground defense to instructors in Rome, Italy.

 The following blog is sparked by a recent attack in Israel.
 Its point, like all my blogs, is to share my thoughts and perhaps enlighten others.
-It is not meant to disparage any other systems in any way or to offend practitioners of any particular styles.
+It is not meant to disparage any other systems or to offend their practitioners.

 My goal is to save lives, if by doing so I ruffle a few feathers now and then...
 Well you can't make an omelet without breaking a few eggs.
 My intention is not to offend but to enlighten.
 Take it from there.